 It might be wise to encourage the natural enemies of aphids to come to your garden, too.
 Lacewings, lady beetles, and parasitic wasps can keep the aphid population numbers low.

 To do this, you might consider planting crops that appeal to those aphid enemies.
-It’ll likely keep the aphids from being able to infest your lettuce this year.
+It’ll likely keep them from being able to infest your lettuce this year.

 Another thing that you can try is spraying neem oil.
 Neem oil is a completely natural product that protects plants from various pests.